uknowenough/leetcode-problems/README.md

 - [x] 2.
 Add Two Numbers
 - [x] 1706.
 Where Will the Ball Fall
 - [x] 946.
 Validate Stack Sequences
 - [x] 2610.
 Convert an Array Into a 2D Array With Conditions
+- [x] 2125.
+Number of Laser Beams in a Bank